Hitting

 What Research Tells Us

-Neuroscience shows that physical punishment—even without visible injuries—can alter the structure and function of a child’s developing brain.
-Studies using MRI scans reveal that spanking is associated with changes in the prefrontal cortex, a region responsible for emotional regulation, impulse control, and empathy.¹
+Research shows that physical punishment can alter the structure and function of a child’s developing brain.
+“Spanking is linked to atypical brain functioning in regions known to be influenced by more severe forms of physical and sexual abuse.
+Growing evidence suggests that spanking is associated with deleterious cognitive and behavioral outcomes and changes in the neural processing of threatening emotional stimuli in children.”¹ Studies reveal that spanking is associated with changes in the prefrontal cortex, a region responsible for emotional regulation, impulse control, and empathy.

-2. It increases risk for mental health issues.
+2. It increases risk for mental health disorders and cognition problems.

-Children who are physically punished are more likely to develop depression, anxiety, and PTSD.
-Even infrequent physical discipline can cause toxic stress, which dysregulates a child’s stress response system.
-The American Academy of Pediatrics warns against any use of corporal punishment due to its harmful psychological effects.²
+Children who are physically punished are more likely to develop “mental health disorders and cognition problems” as well as “adverse outcomes, similar to those in children who experience physical abuse.” ² The American Academy of Pediatrics warns against any use of corporal punishment due to its harmful psychological effects.

 3. It raises a child’s ACE score.